What Is Product Analytics?

 4. Cohort Analysis

 As a company matures, its product messaging, website design, documentation, onboarding experience, brand awareness, product complexity, and many other factors will evolve with it.
 These changes will profoundly impact how every cohort perceives the product or services.
-For that reason, metrics should be broken down by cohorts to reveal how that perception is changing over time.
+For that reason, product metrics should be broken down by cohorts to reveal how that perception is changing over time.

 An older cohort who started using the product when the product was simple may outperform a newer cohort who began using the product more recently.
 The new cohort will not experience a slow and gradual increase in product complexity as the older one did.